engineyard/ey-docs/pages/deployment_steps.md

-# How your code is deployed on Cloud
+# How your code is deployed on Engine Yard Cloud

 ## General concepts

-There are two components that facilitate code deployment on Cloud:
+There are two components that facilitate code deployment:

 * **Client-side component**.
 This component connects (via SSH) to the application master of your environment and ensures that the server-side component is installed and is the correct version.
 The client-side